priyanshupandey1999/react-dashboard/README.md

 ### Router ✔

-### Feel free to take it as a boilerplate for small and easy to understand dashboard
+### Feel free to take it as a boilerplate and update according to your need for small and easy to understand dashboard.

 # Getting Started with Create React App